Petition for Writ of Certiorari · Verbatim

 This creates an impossible structural conflict.
 A Cross‑MSJ reply asserts that no genuine dispute of fact exists—the very "admission of facts" Morlan describes that "terminate."
 Yet the Panel requires this pleading to now serve a contradictory dual function: arguing that no dispute exists (for Plaintiff's Cross‑MSJ) while simultaneously creating disputes (as a surreply to Defendant's MSJ).
 Structurally, a single document cannot do both.

-Fundamentally, had Plaintiff not filed a Cross‑MSJ, Defendant's MSJ would have to "stand on its own" evidence—exactly as Morlan requires.
-By penalizing Plaintiff for invoking procedural rights, the Panel's rule allows movants to file evidence‑free opening briefs, then introduce evidence only in reply, all while the court treats the non‑movant's cross‑motion reply as a surrogate surreply.
-This renders the movant's initial C.R.C.P.
-56 burden illusory while forcing the non‑movant to defend against unanticipated arguments in an incompatible procedural vehicle.
+Systemically, the Panel's rule allows movants to file evidence‑free opening briefs, then introduce evidence only in reply, all while the court treats the non‑movant's cross‑motion reply as a surrogate surreply.
+This renders the movant's initial burden illusory while forcing the non‑movant to defend against unanticipated arguments in an incompatible procedural vehicle.

 Issue III · The Movant's Initial BurdenFull Argument